bnarum/NHHBeamerTemplate/README.md

 ## Usage

+Load the theme using `\usetheme{nhh}` in the preamble.
+See details about Overleaf in installation instructions.

+### Extra commands

+- `\colseparator`: Inserts yellow rule within columns environment as a separator between columns.
+- `\SectionPagesOn`: Inserts a section page at each section start.
+- `\SectionPagesOff`: Removes automatic section pages.

 ## Installation

 ### Local installation of LaTeX

-Download the repo to the folder `<TeX root>\tex\latex`.
+Place the repo in the folder `<TeX root>\tex\latex`.
 Run `texhash` to update dependencies.
 Note that admin privileges may be needed to enable making changes to the TeX root folder, including when `texhash` is run.

-Development note: This does not neccessarily update when files are changed in the folder.
-Run `texhash` again.

 ### Overleaf